-The Kids Kloset is located at the Hooksett Town Offices at 35 Main St. in Hooksett Village.
-There is a separate entrance on the driveway side of the building.
-The Kloset is open only during designated hours.
-Please park in the front of the building.
+The Kids’ Kloset is located at the Hooksett Town Offices at 35 Main Street, and is open only during certain hours.

 Hours of Operation

 The Kids’ Kloset is normally open on the first Monday night of each month from 6:00pm to 7:30pm and families on the list are notified by postcard or e-mail each month.

 If you have an emergency need, contact the Hooksett Department of Family Services at 603-485-8769.

 The Kids’ Kloset is currently open to help any child in Hooksett who needs clean school and play clothes.
 All families are treated with respect and privacy regardless of their personal situation.

 There is a great assortment of teen clothes, too, so teens are encouraged and welcome to come check out the Kloset.
 Contact Family Services at 603-485-8769 and ask to be added to the contact list.

 Children’s new and used clothes are greatly appreciated.
 They must be clean, as we have no laundering facilities.

 Grants and cash donations are not solicited regularly but are welcomed and appreciated.
 Checks may be made payable to Hooksett Kiwanis Foundation, for the “Kids’ Kloset”, and mailed to...

 Limited requests are made for special events such as “Back to School” month in August.
 Also, Salvation Army grants allow us to purchase new socks and underwear.